 In 1979 the energy crisis hit the country once more causing widespread panic.
 This could have been the final negative impact that led to the final closure of Boler production in the west.

 (Note: Boler production numbers, by enlarge, are speculative by all history buffs due to the lack of actual records and data.
-Some intermediate numbers can be gleamed from archived newspaper clippings and publications, however the true totals remain unknown).
+A fair estimate of the numbers can be gleaned from archived newspaper clippings and publications, however the true totals remain unknown).

 Over 2,300 Bolers were built in Ontario, Canada

 In 1961 a group of Earlton, Ontario famers and businessmen gathered in a local hotel to discuss ways and means to develop and improve the Town's economy.
 The construction of a highway bypass had left the town on the economic sidelines, and families watched as young people left the community.
 A total of 27 men, mostly farmers, pledged to contribute $20 a month each to a total of $3,000 and the Earlton Development Corporation was formed.
 They built homes, often crediting the purchaser with the price of his labor if he was a carpenter or handyman.
 In the next few years they built a bowling alley, a dance hall, supermarket, and a branch building for the Bank of Nova Scotia.
 It even extended the water service to 100 homes in Earlton.
 It formed and invested in the Northern Milk Transportation Company, which became the largest in North America at the time.

 In 1971, the manager of the Earlton Development Corporation, Laurent Bélanger, formed the Earlton Manufacturing Company with Earlton Development Corp. as its major shareholder.
 They then acquired the Boler franchise for Eastern Canada.
 It was Bélanger who approached Ray Olecko and partners in 1971 to secure the franchise deal for Eastern Canada and the Eastern United States.